Sales Training – The Sales process changed – did you get the memo?

 “Approach each customer with the idea of helping him or her to solve a problem or achieve a goal, not of selling a product or service” – Brian Tracy

-Michael MacGinty is our Business Growth Specialist and it is his job to listen to potential clients and to sell our tailored solutions or value propositions to ‘suitable clients’, but he always starts with the customer and the end in mind.
+Michael MacGinty is our Business Growth Specialist or the Sales Guide and it is his job to listen to potential clients and to sell our tailored solutions or value propositions to ‘suitable clients’, but he always starts with the customer and the end in mind.
 Business and specifically Sales are his favourite topics and areas where he is an avid student.
 Opinions expressed are his own.

 As a Sales Trainer Michael has the experience of being a sales person, sales manager and sales director, with various companies, selling everything from giftware to software, training to coaching.
 As a small business mentor he has a vast experience in developing sales for SMEs.